merchise/xotl.fl/docs/source/xotl.fl/expressions.rst

    >>> parse('let id x = x in id') == parse(r'let id = \x -> x in id')
    True

-When doing several definitions you must split each definition with a newline.
+When doing several definitions you must split each definition with a newline [#newline]_.

 You can't have several definitions for the same name: